RabbitSnore/rma-exploration/README.md

-# Rape Myth Acceptance as Networks of Discursive Evaluations
+# Rape Myth Acceptance as Networks of Discursive Expressions

 This repository contains the supplemental material and analysis scripts for a project re-examining data from rape myth acceptance scales.